Application process now closed.

 You must complete both steps in order to enroll in this course.

-The course fee is $50 for public health nutrition personnel in North Carolina Local Health Agencies and pediatric nutritionists in Child Development Service Agencies and $100 for all others.
+The course fee is $50 for public health nutrition personnel in North Carolina Local Health Agencies and pediatric nutritionists in Children’s Developmental Services Agencies and $100 for all others.

-All registration fees must be received or postmarked no later than January 13, 2014, or your registration will be canceled.
+All registration fees must be received or postmarked no later than the designated due date or your registration will be canceled.
+Find registration and payment deadlines at the top of this page.
 You will be able to pay for the course after you have been accepted in the program.

-If you have questions or need more information, please contact Cherelle Whitfield by email at email@example.com or phone at 919-843-9262 or Anna Tseng, Project Manager, Pediatric Nutrition Course by email at firstname.lastname@example.org.
+If you have questions or need more information, please contact Deanna Hedgepeth at email@example.com or 919-966-7613; or Tonya Nicholson, Project Manager, Pediatric Nutrition Courses, at firstname.lastname@example.org.